 - Anthurium plant - healthy & lush green with a flower.
-The flower can be of any color - red, white, purple or pink
+The flower can be of any colour - red, white, purple or pink

-- Potted in a 5 inch sqaure pots (Red/ Black/ White) as shown in image.
-You can select the pot color of your choice.
+- Potted in a 5-inch square pot (Red/ Black/ White) as shown in the image.
+You can select the pot colour of your choice.